refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 You may need to modify the form data before it is sent to the API.

-For example, Let's send the values we received from the user in two separate inputs, `name` and `surname`, to the API as `fullName`.
+For example, let's send the values we received from the user in two separate inputs, `name` and `surname`, to the API as `fullName`.

 ```tsx title="pages/user/create.tsx"
 import React from "react";